JevgenijsGalaktionovs/AntBot/dns_main/src/VoiceRecognition/README.md

 Quick Install
 pip install PyAudio

-For mpyg321 (Allows you to easily play mp3 sounds in python): apt-get install mpg321
+For mpyg321 (Allows you to easily play mp3 sounds in python,): apt-get install mpg321

 ##### For checking internet ######